Return to Index

 - Find the travel option that best suits you and your grandchildren, such as a vacation spent volunteering, a stay at an Elder hostel, a family-oriented cruise, or a tour specifically designed for grandparents and grandchildren.

 - Incorporate as much of the child's regular routine into the trip as possible, maintaining nap, meal, and bed times.

 - Pack a night light, first-aid kit, suntan lotion, and comfortable shoes.

 - Leave an itinerary with the children's parents.

-- Bring along the parents' notarized authorization for medical care in case of an emergency and for crossing international borders.
+- Bring along the parents' notarized authorization for medical care in case of an emergency.

-- Colorfully wrap and take along books, games, and age-appropriate activities that can be opened along the way.
+- Take along books, games, and age-appropriate activities that can be opened along the way.

 - Let the children bring a music player with headphones.

-- When driving, stop at least every two hours for stretching and restroom breaks.
-Go with the children into the restroom.
+- When driving, stop at least every 2 hours for stretching and restroom breaks.
+Accompany young children into the restroom to ensure their safety.